Ahmed2003Essam/Extended_Euclidean_Algorithm/README.md

 # Extended_Euclidean_Algorithm
 The program is an extension of the Euclidean Algorithm that computes the greatest common divisor (GCD) of integers a and b.

-The program takes two numbers a & b as input and outputs the greatest common divisor (GCD) of a and b.
+The program takes two numbers a & b as input and outputs the greatest common divisor (GCD) of those two numbers.
 Also, the program outputs the values of x and y used to fill the table to find α and β to get the gcd.
 In addition, the program outputs the values of remainders and quotients in each step.
 Then, the program uses the values of α, β, a, and b to get the gcd(a,b).

 Important Equations used in this program: